Additional support is available to ensure people who need it can receive their COVID-19 vaccines in a way that works best for them.

 - help with mobility challenges by arranging to meet at the entrance of the clinic and/or facilitate getting into a seat

-If possible, please email us 5 to 7 days prior to the scheduled appointment.
+If possible, please email us five to seven days prior to the scheduled appointment.
 Our team will contact you and help coordinate to meet your needs.

 To register and book an appointment: